 Exod/ Expulsion

-The overwhelming relativity of that thing called home, the theme of migration, the national and individual traumas generated by the act and feeling of leaving, self-colonization, the problem of the stranger, the loneliness, despair and survival in another culture, all these are lines of socio-theatrical study opened by director Oskaras Koršunovas and playwright Marius Ivaškevičius, both from Lithuania, at the National Theater “Mihai Eminescu” Timișoara.
+The overwhelming relativity of that thing called home, the theme of migration, the national and individual traumas generated by the act and feeling of leaving, self-colonization, the problem of the stranger, the loneliness, despair and survival in another culture, all these are lines of socio-theatrical study opened by director Oskaras Koršunovas and playwright Marius Ivaškevičius, both from Lithuania, at the National theatre “Mihai Eminescu” Timișoara.
 Expulsion is a wide-ranging project, overwhelming in its violent-poetical realism, in its multitude of layers of meaning and in its ambition to reconstruct the terrible discomfort of a state of mind.
 With intense performances from actors and musicians, Koršunovas holds his disturbing topic wide open in front of our eyes: expulsion is not only a separation from a geographical place, but also from oneself…

 Hedwig and the Angry Inch